sages-health/openessence/README.md

 Run gulp build at least once.
 You can run gulp server to re-build script everytime, or you can simply run node server.js to quickly start the server and still have auto-refresh on HTML,javascript, and css changes.

-## Initializing Elasticsearch with data

-If you are developing locally with own Elasticsearch instance or you launched a container, use the following command to initialize ES with default data

-    node server/migrations/reseed

-If you need to initialize ES on a CoreOS instance, you can build a docker image to do that.
-Run these after you get OpenESSENCE, Elasticsearch, and Redis containers running

-    sudo docker build -t oe_init-db -f vagrant/Dockerfile.init_db .
-    sudo docker run oe_init-db

 ## Map Setup